Martingales for physicists: A treatise on stochastic thermodynamics and beyond: Jarzynski's equality

 \section{Jarzynski's equality}

-Jarzynski's celebrated equality introduced in Ref.~\cite{jarzynski1997nonequilibrium} provides an equality between the statistics of the stochastic work done on the system and the (deterministic) equilibrium free energy change between the initial and the final states of a nonequilibrium protocol.
+Jarzynski's celebrated equality, introduced in Ref.~\cite{jarzynski1997nonequilibrium}, provides an equality between the statistics of the stochastic work done on the system and the (deterministic) equilibrium free energy change between the initial and the final states of a nonequilibrium protocol.
 As reviewed in Sec.~\ref{sec:setupJarzover} (see Eq.~\eqref{eq:jarzynskiequality}), Jarzynski's equality is given by

 where the average $\langle \cdot\rangle$ is taken over the trajectories $X_{[0,t]}$ of a mesoscopic process that is initially at time $s=0$ in an equilibrium state, and is for $s\in[0,t]$ driven away from equilibrium by an external protocol (after which it can be asumed to relax again to an equilibrium state).
 The $\Delta G^{\rm eq}$ in Eq.~(\ref{eq:jarz}) denotes the free energy difference between the final and initial state.
-The Eq.~(\ref{eq:jarz}) was first derived for a Hamiltonian system in ~\cite{jarzynski1997nonequilibrium}, and in Sec.~\ref{sec:setupJarzover} we have derived the Jarzynski equality for overdamped isothermal Langevin processes.
+The Eq.~(\ref{eq:jarz}) was first derived for a Hamiltonian system in ~\cite{jarzynski1997nonequilibrium}, {and was later extended with a Master equation approach to stochastic processes, including, Langevin processes in Refs.~\cite{rahav2013nonequilibrium, chernyak2006path, jarzynski2004classical}}; in Sec.~\ref{sec:setupJarzover} we have {rederived} the Jarzynski equality for overdamped isothermal Langevin processes.
 The Jarzynski equality implies the second law

 which states that the work done on a system must on average be larger than the free energy difference between the final and the initial state.